 The Sonos Arc is so good, both as a soundbar and single-piece surround-sound system, that you probably won't even think about augmenting it with additional speakers.
 If you want the benefits of a surround-sound system, but want a clean setup that's as wire-free as possible, this is the one to get.

-Things to Consider Before Buying a Wireless Surround-Sound system
+Things to Consider Before Buying the Best Wireless Surround-Sound Systems

 You Home WiFi Setup: One factor to consider when setting up a wireless surround-sound system is that each speaker needs to receive a strong WiFi signal to maintain a solid connection to the other components in the system.
 If the WiFi signal in your home theater room is weak, consider getting a WiFi range extender, or upgrading to a mesh WiFi system.